Hi! I am Tanmay Randhavane. I am a graduate student of Computer Science at University of North Carolina at Chapel Hill.

 , Aniket Bera, Emily Kubin, Kurt Gray, and Dinesh Manocha.
 “Modeling Data-Driven Dominance Traits for Virtual Characters using Gait Analysis.”

-Under review for IEEE Transactions on Visualization and Computer Graphics (TVCG)
+In IEEE Transactions on Visualization and Computer Graphics (TVCG) 2019

 , Aniket Bera, Kyra Kapsaskis, Uttaran Bhattacharya, Kurt Gray, and Dinesh Manocha.
 “Identifying Emotions from Walking using Affective and Deep Features.”

 Under review for IEEE Transactions on Affective Computing (IEEE TAFFC).